DekoDX/Pipewire-DX-Utils/README.md

 # Setup
 replace `sofa-path` with a sofa file of your choosing.
 You can download many of them from https://kutt.it/BinauralHRTF.
 A good baseline is EAC_Default.
 If you use the Equalizer Sink be sure to replace `eq-path` with your convulution eq.
 If you don't already have one, it can be obtained from https://autoeq.app or https://peqdb.com/

-If you decide to use to noise cancelling sink you either need to get the ladspa from https://codeberg.org/khip/khip and update the ladspa path or use the aur package `khip`
+If you decide to use the primary noise cancelling sink you either need to get the ladspa from https://codeberg.org/khip/khip and update the ladspa path or use the aur package `khip`
+A tuneable noise cancelling sink using noise-suppression-for-voice is also provided.
+Requires a valid `noise-suppression-for-voice` package.
+Arch Linux has it in their repos and Fedora Linux users can grab it from the [Audinux Copr Repository](https://audinux.github.io/) as `ladspa-noise-suppression-for-voice`

 I personally recommend placing them in `/home/$USER/.local/share/pipewire/eq/`, `/home/$USER/.local/share/pipewire/hrir/` and `/home/$USER/.ladspa/`.
 Move the files to `~/.config/pipewire/filter-chain.conf.d/`.
 You should then run `systemctl --user enable --now filter-chain.service` or `sudo systemctl --global enable filter-chain.service # You may need to log out and log back in after running these`.